thothom/thothom.com/docs/overview/globals.md

 setGlobalConnection(connection);

-getGlobalConnection(); // Will get the default connection
+// Will get the default connection getGlobalConnection();

+// Will get the specific connection getGlobalConnection("ConnectionName");
 ```

 ### `getGlobalRepository`